the-data-lab/gstore/graph500-generator/README.md

 Based on graph500 generator.
 It will genrate **text** graph files.
 If you need to generate binary graph file, either convert the text file to binary file, or comment out the text generation (line no. 108-129) and enable binary generation (line no 130-155) in the file https://github.com/the-data-lab/gstore/blob/master/graph500-generator/generator_test_mpi.c

+Note G-Store requires binary file as input graph.
+There is a command to convert text file to binary file.
 Alternately, use the generator https://github.com/pradeep-k/gConv for binary file generation.
 We plan to migrate to this generator anyway as it is scalable.

 Compilation require presence of MPI softwares.